marknotton/doggistyle/docs/getting-started.md

 at-rules to define variables, mixins, and functions on a per stylesheet basis.

-The following essentially permits your stylesheet access to all the default $variables, @mixins, and @functions.
+The following essentially permits your stylesheet access to all the default Doggistyle $variables, @mixins, and @functions.
-This must be included in every stylesheet where you require the power of Doggistyle to be available.
+This must be included in every stylesheet where you require the resources of Doggistyle to be available.

 ```css